qbit/node-pledge/README.md

 node(9940): syscall 8
 ```

-# This is just an expirement!
+# This is an expirement!

+Use at your own risk!
+It will *ONLY* work on OpenBSD!